CalyxOS/calyxos.org/pages/_posts/2022-09-21-more-tiramisu-pixe-3-4-5-6.md

 * CalyxOS 4.1.3 - Pixel 3, 3XL, 3a, 3a XL
 * CalyxOS 4.1.4 - Pixel 4, 4 XL, 4a, 4a (5G), 5, 5a,6, 6 Pro, 6a
 * Chromium: 105.0.5195.136
 * VoLTE and Wi-Fi calling fixed.
-If it worked on
+If it worked on Android 12 for you it should work again now.
 * Pixel 4a (5G), 5, 5a: Camera has been fixed

 ## Known issues